Follow the Campaign via Email

 Category Archives: Education

 “The State has the primary responsibility for financing the system of public education.”
-Constitution of Illinois, Article X, Section 1 This post is the first in a series where I’ll discuss what I think needs to be done about education … Continue reading
+Constitution of Illinois, Article X, Section 1 Until the turn of this century, the Foundation Level Grant was the primary component of state education support, and was … Continue reading